 Who Is A Lone Worker

 A lone worker is an employee who performs an activity in isolation from other workers without close or direct supervision.
-Anybody who works alone, including contractors, self-employed people and employee, is classed as a lone worker.
+Anybody who works alone, including contractors, self-employed people, and employees, is classed as a lone worker.

 Lone workers include:

-• People working separately from others, e.g. in factories, warehouses, some research and training establishments, leisure centres or fairgrounds
+• People working separately from others, e.g. in factories, warehouses, some research and training establishments, leisure centers, or fairgrounds

-• People who works outside normal hours, e.g. cleaners, security, special production, maintenance or repair staff, etc.
+• People who work outside normal hours, e.g. cleaners, security, special production, maintenance or repair staff, etc.

-• People who works away from their fixed base, e.g. on construction, plant installation, maintenance and cleaning work, electrical repairs, lift repairs, painting and decorating, vehicle recovery, etc.
+• People who work away from their fixed base, e.g. on construction, plant installation, maintenance and cleaning work, electrical repairs, lift repairs, painting and decorating, vehicle recovery, etc.

 • Agricultural and forestry workers